sjdv1982/seamless/seamless-towards-02.md

 New cell type: cache cell.
 All (low-level) workers (transformers/reactors/macros) may take (up to) one pin of type "cache" as inputpin (not editpin).
 If they take such a pin, they may raise a CacheError.
 This will clear the cache, and put the worker in "CacheError" state.
 CacheErrors are meant to detect *stale* caches: workers are forbidden to raise CacheError if the cache is empty.
+(UPDATE: multiple cache inputs, but CacheError clears all of them)
 It is understood that the content of cache cells *do not influence the result whatsoever*.
   - Dirty cache cells do not trigger re-evaluation of downstream workers, unless those are in "CacheError" state.
   - Cache cells alone may have multiple sources of authority, i.e. multiple outputpins/editpins connecting to them.
+    (UPDATE: better not do this...)
 Special transformers are "caching transformers", they have a "cache" cell as output.
 Caching transformers are triggered when their input changes *or* their cache output is cleared.
 Caching transformers alone can have multiple cache inputs, and have an API to clear them individually.
 Cache clearing counts as a signal in seamless, which means that the subsequent triggering of the caching transformers has the highest evaluation priority.
 Workers in "CacheError" state are re-evaluated whenever their cache input changes.
 If the cache input stays cleared, and the context is in equilibrium, they are nevertheless evaluated with empty cache (and the CacheError state is removed).
 UPDATE: It is nice to co-opt this mechanism so that transformers can store partial results, and continue.
 This can be done using a macro around a transformer (can be triggered using mid-level syntax).
 The transformer has a cache inputpin that is connected from a cache cell.
 The same cache cell is also connected to the secondary outputpin (result_preliminary), this must be allowed.
+(UPDATE: or use a special cache edit pin? this example won't need a cache transformer then)
 The macro generates a cache transformer that clears the cache cell whenever any of the inputs (including the code) changes.
 The transformer code must be able to analyze the contents of the preliminary results in cache and act accordingly.
 The cache cell will be marked as being serialized upon save (but not mounted).
+UPDATE: Mayve re-think this a bit... maybe mark cells as "cache", and allow transformer edit pins only to "cache" cells.
+ For the rest, rely on concretification signals to compute caches just in time (PIN.cache.value could trigger concretify in a blocking manner, no more CacheError foo?).

 Network services (high level)
 =============================